 Permanent full-time employees scheduled to work 30 or more hours per work week are eligible to participate.

 The annual contribution limit to the 401(k) plan is based on a percentage of your gross pay.
-During 2015, you can contribute up to 80% of your gross pay not to exceed $18,000.
+You can contribute up to 80% of your gross pay not to exceed $18,000.
 You may be eligible for a catch-up contribution of an additional $6,000 if you are 50 or older, or will turn 50 during the current calendar year.
 For employees age 50 or older, the maximum contribution amount is $24,000.
 Your contributions can be deducted on either a tax deferred basis (reduces your federal and state taxes) or an after-tax basis using a Roth 401(k) account.

 Coordination with other Supplemental Plans